Measuring the Unmeasurable? Systematic Evidence on Scale Transformations in Subjective Survey Data: Systematic evidence from WellBase

 \subsection{Data}

-Our goal was to replicate the universe of empirical research on subjective wellbeing published in top economics journals.
+Our goal was to reproduce the universe of empirical research on subjective wellbeing published in top economics journals.
 We had three inclusion criteria.
-First, we only included articles published in economics journals ranked among the Top 30 on RePEc (as of June 2022).
-These journals tend to enforce data- and code- sharing policies more stringently, rendering it more likely that a paper can be reproduced.
+First, we only included articles published in economics journals ranked among the Top 30 on RePEc (as of June 2022), which typically enforce data and code sharing, making reproduction more feasible.
 Second, we only included papers published between January 2010 and May 2025.
 Third, we focus on papers that use a cognitive measure of subjective wellbeing as dependent variable in an individual-level analysis.
-Our search, conducted via Google Scholar, yielded 473 records based on the following keywords: ``Life Satisfaction'', ``Cantril Ladder'', ``Subjective well-being'', and ``Subjective wellbeing''.
-We chose ``Life Satisfaction'' and ``Cantril Ladder'' because they are among the most commonly used scales to measure cognitive subjective wellbeing.
-We added ``Subjective well-being'' and ``Subjective wellbeing'' to capture any papers employing less frequent cognitive wellbeing measures.\footnote{Such less frequently used measures may for example include questions on respondents \textit{overall} wellbeing across their life (used in e.g. \cite{clark2010who}).}
+Our search, conducted via Google Scholar, was based on the following keywords: ``Life Satisfaction'', ``Cantril Ladder'', ``Subjective well-being'', and ``Subjective wellbeing''.
+The first two capture the most common cognitive wellbeing scales, while we added the latter two to capture any papers using less frequent cognitive wellbeing measures.
 See Figure~\ref{fig:prisma} for a summary of our selection process.
-Approximately 75\% of the initial records did not include a wellbeing scale in the empirical analysis (instead merely referring to subjective wellbeing in e.g. the literature review).
-24 papers included cognitive measures of wellbeing but used them neither as dependent variables nor in an individual-level analysis.
-Overall, 97 of the initially identified papers fulfilled our inclusion criteria.
-Insufficient replication materials prevented us from reproducing 25 of these studies.